-We have been reappointed as "Réviseur d'Entreprises Agréé" by the Board of Directors on 22 March 2018 and the duration of our uninterrupted engagement, including previous renewals and reappointments, is 13 years.
+We have been appointed as "réviseur d'entreprises agréé" by the Board of Directors on 22 March 2018 and the duration of our uninterrupted engagement, including previous renewals and reappointments, is 13 years

-The consolidated management report is consistent with the consolidated financial statements and has been prepared in accordance with applicable legal requirements.
+The Management's report, which is the responsibility of the Board of Directors, is consistent with the financial statements and has been prepared in accordance with applicable legal requirements.

-We confirm that the prohibited non-audit services referred to in the EU Regulation No 537/2014 were not provided and that we remain independent of the KBL epb Group in conducting the audit.
+We confirm that the prohibited non-audit services referred to in the EU Regulation No 537/2014 were not provided and that we remain independent of the Bank in conducting the audit.